 Dr. Bruno leads the Experimental Properties of Fluids Group of the Applied Chemicals and Materials Division at NIST, Boulder.
 Dr. Bruno received his B.S. in chemistry from the Polytechnic Institute of Brooklyn (1976), and his M.S. and Ph.D. in physical chemistry from Georgetown University (1978, 1981).
 He served as a National Academy of Sciences-National Research Council postdoctoral associate at NIST, and was later appointed to the staff.
 He has done research on properties of fuel mixtures, explosives, reacting fluids, and environmental pollutants.
 He is also involved in research on supercritical fluid extraction and chromatography of bioproducts, the development of novel analytical methods for environmental contaminants, novel detection devices for chromatography, and he manages the division analytical chemistry laboratory.
-In his research areas, he has published nearly 230 research papers, 7 books, and has been awarded 7 patents.
+He is also associate editor of the CRC Handbook of Chemistry & Physics.
+In his research areas, he has published nearly 240 research papers, 7 books, and has been awarded 9 patents.
 One of his books, Handbook of Basic Tables for Chemical Analysis, is the 5th best- selling book in analytical chemistry.
 In addition, he was chairman of the Board of Trustees of the Mamie Doud Eisenhower Library (http://www.broomfield.org/library/) for nine years.
 In his spare time, he is an avid and accomplished woodworker, and has hand-built all the furniture in his house.
 Dr. Bruno is very proud of his wife, a talented musician, and his daughter, who is majoring in biology at the University of Colorado.

 Dr. Bruno has been a leader in the area of fuel characterization throughout his 30 years at NIST.
 He initially worked on gaseous mixtures of hydrogen and hydrocarbons and natural gas constituents, developing a direct measurement of hydrogen fugacity.
 He and his colleagues developed approaches to study the thermophysical properties of chemically reacting fluids (primarily fuel related), an activity that has continued to the present, with decomposition kinetics measurements on modern fuels.
 Interestingly, this work resulted in the development of one of the world's longest Arrhenius plots (spanning 11 orders of magnitude) for the thermal decomposition of the rocket propellant, RP-1.
 Most recently, he introduced the advanced distillation curve (ADC) approach for the characterization of complex fluids (primarily fuels).
 This method links thermodynamically consistent boiling temperatures to fluid composition, thus providing a theoretically meaningful basis on which to model fuel volatility.
 The method is used in numerous labs worldwide, and the essential components have been commercialized.
 To view a brief movie about this method, visit: http://www.nist.gov/public_affairs/techbeat/tb2008_0610.htm#crude).